 Pictured left to right: Tommer Gonser, Diana Faville, and Maria Gonser.

 Maria and Tommer joined Diana in 1999 to learn the business of art.
+They are now the proud owners of the business.

 In l973, when Diana Faville saw her friend, Sidonie Caron’s art exhibit at another gallery, she thought she could do a better job of presenting the paintings.
 Wanting to have a show at her house, her husband suggested the attic and proceeded to panel, paint and create lighting.
 You could enter the Faville house, go down the hall and up the stairs with all the doors to the rest of the house closed.
 Once in the attic, it was a different world of art.
 One guest even asked, “Are you sure there is a house under this gallery?”
 The gallery thrived at home as more artist friends exhibited their work.
 Some of the old timers were Le Roy Setziol, John Hamburg, Joe Floren, Elizabeth Brewster Rocchia, Liza Jones, Christine Tarpey and Joe Police who would even come and give demonstrations of his metal firing in the attic.

 After 5 years, an unknown neighbor complained to the city about the traffic, so Diana moved to l3l3 NW Kearney opening with an exhibit of paintings by Patty Dodd.
 In l984, since the gallery space was her husband’s warehouse, she was evicted and moved to 206 SW First Ave. in downtown Portland, OR.
 When she started the gallery, there were only two other galleries in town, now there must be close to l00.
 The artist and gallery scene has really grown and prospered beginning in September of l986 when the first ” First Thursday Gallery” walk was held.
-Since then, every first Thursday of every month each gallery in town remains open to the public until 9 pm.
+Since then, every first Thursday of every month each gallery in Portland remains open to the public until 9 pm.
 These walks have brought many people to the galleries who have become collectors.
 The more they see, the more they want to see.

 Copyright © 2019 Attic Gallery.
 All Rights Reserved